 - The Hunger Games: Mockingjay — Part 2 (2015)

 - The Ballad of Songbirds and Snakes (Expected: 2023)

 Do you have to watch The Hunger Games movies in order?

-Will there be a Ballad of Songbirds and Snakes movie?
+When will The Ballad of Songbirds and Snakes movie premiere?

 Are The Hunger Games movies based on a book?

 The Hunger Games movies are based on The Hunger Games trilogy by Suzanne Collins.
 The first book in the young adult dystopian trilogy was published in 2008, following Katniss Everdeen as she navigates a deadly survival game.

 The trilogy was well-received and critically acclaimed, surpassing the Harry Potter series on Amazon’s top seller list in 2012.
 Before that, in November 2008, The Hunger Games landed on the New York Times best seller list, where it stayed for one hundred consecutive weeks.

 It’s a timeless series, still well-loved and recommended throughout the book community today.
 Known for its world-building, love triangle, and addictive quality, The Hunger Games trilogy is not to be missed.

 - The Hunger Games (2008)